XpiritBV/xms-books/_books/high-ten.md

 * Ensure your culture reflects core values and aligns with your organization’s mission and vision
 * Transform your culture into the "immune system" for your team or business
 * Learn about the "3 Cornerstones of Culture" and eliminate the "5 Culture Killers"

+# Why is this interesting for XMS

+*By Rene van Osnabrugge:*
+This is the follow up book of Coach to Coach.
+Again it is a nice story about a coach that needs to ramp up a football team and struggles a lot with the players.
+It is a nice book because it drwas the connection to the business life and culture.
+There are some good takeaways how to build a stronger team and some simple rituals you can create to achieve this.